Reverend Cindy Crane – LOPPW Director

 Reverend Cindy Crane began her position as LOPPW Director on January 9, 2014.
-She has 10 years of experience as a parish pastor and spent several years managing secular nonprofits, where her responsibilities included working as an advocate and building relationships with community leaders and government officials.
+She has 10 years of experience as a parish pastor and also spent several years managing secular nonprofits.
+Rev. Crane brings experience in statewide advocacy and building relationships with community leaders and government officials.

-Kelsey Johnson has joined us as LOPPW’s 2018/19 full-time Hunger Advocacy Fellow, thanks to a generous grant from ELCA World Hunger!
+Kelsey Johnson joined us as LOPPW’s 2018/19 full-time Hunger Advocacy Fellow thanks to a generous grant from ELCA World Hunger!
 Kelsey has an active history with the church.
-Most recently, she served as a Young Adults in Global Mission (YAGM) volunteer in Jerusalem and the West Bank.
-At the Lutheran School of Hope in Ramallah (West Bank), she assisted with English and art classes.
-She has explored topics related to refugees, interfaith dialogue, and accompaniment.
-Kelsey graduated with a BA in Journalism and Mass Communication from the University of Iowa.
-She has interests in writing, using social media and working with young people.
+She came to us after serving as a Young Adults in Global Mission (YAGM) volunteer in Jerusalem and the West Bank.
+She moved to Chicago to study at the Lutheran School of Theology at Chicago following her fellowship.

-Sarah Schultz joined us as a part-time Lutheran Campus Ministry Faith and Vocation Fellow for the 2018/19 school year!
+Sarah Schultz joined us as a part-time Lutheran Campus Ministry Faith and Vocation Fellow for the 2018/19 school year.
 She is a Madison College student in the Liberal Arts Transfer Program and has the intention of completing multiple degrees in acting and directing.
-Sarah is very pleased to have found her vocation in the dramatic arts and especially loves how theatre can be used to help people practice empathy and expand their worldviews.
-Sarah has been active in the ELCA for many years but comes from a family that spans a broad spectrum of Christianity.